Keywords: An Introduction

-In our planning for the current edition of Keywords for American Cultural Studies, we extended this experiment by talking about the publication as a “print-digital hybrid,” a term we used with NYU Press even before we knew exactly what it would mean.
-This commitment resulted in the current publication, with sixty-four essays appearing in the print volume and another thirty-three on this site.
-Three of the essays—on “digital,” “media,” and “technology”—form a thematic cluster that appears in print and on this site.
-When linked to the print book, this site provides four opportunities that the print book could not: it enables us to publish more essays without expanding the physical volume beyond a manageable and affordable size; it allows for a broader circulation of the essays that appear on this site; it enables an interactive indexing of all of the essays in the publication; and it opens the possibility of multimodal composition and postpublication revision.
-Most important, though, this site allows users to supplement and expand on the existing essays in ways that print books preclude.
-Readers and users can work individually or collaboratively to assemble and publish responses and additions to what we offer in Keywords for American Cultural Studies, Second Edition.
+In our planning for the second edition of Keywords for American Cultural Studies, we extended this experiment by talking about the publication as a “print-digital hybrid,” a term we used with NYU Press even before we knew exactly what it would mean.
+This commitment is carried further in this third edition, which includes approximately equal numbers of essays on the web site as appear in the print volume and e-book.
+When linked to the print book, the site provides four opportunities that the print book could not: it enables us to publish more essays without expanding the physical volume beyond a manageable and affordable size; it allows for a broader circulation of the essays that appear on the site; it enables an interactive indexing of all of the essays in the publication; and it opens the possibility of multimodal composition and postpublication revision.
+Most important, though, the site allows users to supplement and expand on the existing essays in ways that print books preclude.
+Readers and users can work individually or collaboratively to assemble and publish responses and additions to what we offer in Keywords for American Cultural Studies.
 Readers interested in these possibilities—especially instructors of courses—should consult our “Note on Classroom Use” for ideas about how to get started.